afshinamini/Geoscience-BC-project-2019-014/README.md

 # Geoscience-BC-project-2019-014
-This repository contains the data,figures and codes used in Geoscience BC project 2019-014 titled:
+This repository contains the data, figures and codes used in Geoscience BC project 2019-014 titled:

 "Development of an Induced Seismicity
 Susceptibility Framework and Map for NEBC